aspose-total/Aspose.Total-Products/total/en/python-net/conversion/mobi-to-xlt/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a MOBI to XLT conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert MOBI file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+<h2>Why to Convert MOBI to XLT</h2>

+The MOBI format is a popular ebook format, which is used by many readers and devices.
+It is a proprietary format developed by Amazon for Kindle devices.
+However, it is not compatible with Microsoft Excel, which is a widely used spreadsheet application.
+Therefore, it is necessary to convert MOBI to XLT in order to open and edit the ebook in Excel.

+<h2>How Aspose.Total Helps for MOBI to XLT Conversion</h2>

+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help developers automate the conversion process from MOBI to XLT.
+It consists of two APIs, namely Aspose.Words for Python via .NET and Aspose.Cells for Python via .NET.
+The first API can be used to convert the MOBI file to HTML, while the second API can be used to save the HTML file into the desired Microsoft Excel format.
+This makes it easy for developers to quickly and easily convert MOBI files to XLT.
+Furthermore, Aspose.Total for Python via .NET also offers a wide range of other features, such as the ability to create, edit, and manipulate documents, spreadsheets, and presentations.

 {{% /blocks/products/pf/feature-page-summary %}}